7 times Carol Brady was the best part of 'The Brady Bunch'

 But Henderson wasn't just "Carol Brady" on camera.
 The TV mom also remained close to her fictional children.
 Just days before her death, Henderson was supporting her onscreen daughter Maureen McCormick at the finale of Dancing with the Stars.

-Henderson's death last Thursday shocked us all, almost as much as if a relative had passed away.
 Here are seven episodes that truly showcase why so many of us love to watch her on the show.

 A-Camping We Will Go (1969)